Two Loves: Plot

+One day, while shopping for school supplies, Anna reports to Abercrombie about Paul.
+Abercrombie is aware of Paul, who has a troubled past, but has steadily refused to fire him, believing Paul is a man of passion.
+Anna also learns that Abercrombie is from England, but his wife and son have left for London while he stays in New Zealand.

+During class, as they inspect their students for lice, Anna takes notice of Whareparita, who is maturing into womanhood.
+Later on, Whareparita faints, having become pregnant though she refuses to divulge the father's identity as he will not raise the child.
+Instead, she knows her village will raise the child.
+Anna is appalled and shocked by the entire situation.

-Abercrombie talks to Anna about the book, of which he wants to print several copies as a pilot project with the blessing of the school's council.
-Anna is shocked but pleased, but she will not allow them to make the editorial changes they want without the children's permission.
+Abercrombie talks to Anna about publishing the book as a pilot project with the blessing of the school's council.
+Anna is shocked but pleased, but she will not allow them to make any requested editorial changes without the children's consent.

-After their latest encounter when Anna once again pushed Paul away as he declared his love for her, Paul, late one evening, is drunk, driving his motorcycle on a country road, when he crashes over a hill.
-He is killed as his motorcycle bursts into flames.
-At Paul's funeral, Whareparita collapses into tears.
-Anna then knows that Paul is the one who got Whareparita pregnant, which Whareparita later admits.
-Anna is in remorse about Paul, she feeling that his death could have been suicide, and that she could have saved him by giving into his wants.
-Abercrombie knows his death was accidental and that Anna's feeling of guilt is not justified.
-He admits to her that he loves her and plans to divorce his wife, even if she doesn't want one.
-Anna, ready to give herself to a man, hugs him.
+Late one evening, Paul becomes drunk and is killed when his motorcycle crashes over a hill and bursts into flames.
+At Paul's funeral, Anna realizes Paul is the one who impregnated Whareparita.
+A remorseful Anna believes Paul was suicidal and had she not turned down his advances, he would have still been alive.
+However, Abercrombie knows Paul's death was accidental and that Anna's feeling of guilt is unjustified.
+He admits to Anna that he loves her and plans to divorce his wife regardlessly.
+Anna hugs him.

-Abercrombie and Anna are walking side by side at the school, Abercrombie happily whistling as Anna goes into her classroom.
+At the school, walking side by side, Abercrombie happily whistles as Anna goes into her classroom.